 The High Tatras or Vysoké Tatry are well-documented on the Internet, where you’ll find dozens of great pictures from professional photographers.
 Those I want to share with you today were taken on my trip to a small town sitting at the foot of Slavkovský Peak (Slavkovský štít).Starý Smokovec is one of a few towns in the High Tatras region that preserve their specific architecture and inimitable charm.
 It’s the main hub of a modern tram network (TEŽ), which connects all important tourist attractions with the main railway station in Poprad – Tatry.

-I’d been to the Tatra mountains many times before and knew what to expect at this time of year, so I wore a warm, wind-proof coat and a pair of winter boots with a good grip.
-This was fine for a walk around the town and the viewpoints above it, but it wouldn’t classify as sufficient gear for climbing the peaks.
-The weather up there can change from one hour to another, and though they’re stunning, our mountains can be dangerous as well.
-If you’re not familiar with them, always talk to locals or someone who knows the terrain well before you set on the journey.
+I had been to the Tatra mountains many times before and knew what to expect at this time of year, so I wore a warm, wind-proof coat and a pair of winter boots with a good grip.
+This was fine for a walk around the town and the viewpoints above it, but it wouldn’t be sufficient for climbing the peaks.

 The sky was overcast and the peaks shrouded in mist when I arrived on Saturday afternoon.
 A brisk walk helped me keep warm despite the cold winds blowing from the mountains.My sister and her family were staying in their holiday flat close to the local spa house, so I could join them for a nice hot meal and enjoy the view of Slavkovsky Peak from their cosy kitchen.